Stormwater in Idaho

-A best management practice, or "BMP," is a technique of preventing or reducing pollution that has been determined to be an effective, practical method of doing so in a specific situation.
+A BMP is a technique of preventing or reducing pollution that has been determined to be an effective, practical method of doing so in a specific situation.
 Stormwater BMPs are used in Idaho to help prevent stormwater runoff from polluting Idaho's streams and rivers.
 DEQ has developed a Catalog of Stormwater Best Management Practices for Idaho Cities and Counties to provide technical guidance for the selection and site design of stormwater BMPs.

-In general, there are two types of BMPs for stormwater pollution control.
+In general, the following two types of BMPs for stormwater pollution control exist:

 Each of us can help prevent stormwater pollution through simple actions we take every day: